nervosnetwork/ckb-sdk-go/README.md

 Module Indexer has been removed from [ckb_v0.40.0](https://github.com/nervosnetwork/ckb/releases/tag/v0.40.0): Please use [ckb-indexer](https://github.com/nervosnetwork/ckb-indexer) as an alternate solution.

-The following RPCs hash been removed from [ckb_v0.40.0](https://github.com/nervosnetwork/ckb/releases/tag/v0.40.0):
+The following RPCs have been removed from [ckb_v0.40.0](https://github.com/nervosnetwork/ckb/releases/tag/v0.40.0):

 * `get_live_cells_by_lock_hash`
 * `get_transactions_by_lock_hash`